calebmer/calebmer.github.io/_posts/2019-02-06-pull-based-reactivity-primitive.md

 ```

 The `setCount()` function does not _push_ a new state to the React component.
-Instead it invalidates the current state and lets React update the component
+Instead, it invalidates the current state and lets React update the component
 whenever it wants.
 (The same is true for `setState()` in a class component.)

 It’s like we wrote: